Registration for College Quest has closed

 Instructor: Grace Freeman

 This experiential course explores the practice and underlying theory of very early stage entrepreneurship and innovation with varied economic and non-economic purposes.
 Developing ideas through application of entrepreneurial and innovative processes is the focus.
-Students will:

 - Demonstrate understanding of the processes for opportunity recognition through writing opportunity/problem statements